A marketing strategy is a business’s approach to how it will reach its desired new customers.

 Too Much Business

-To prevent this from happening, make sure that you have your business setup so that you can handle an influx of new leads.
+To prevent this from happening, make sure that you have your business set up, and do your market research so that you can handle an influx of new leads.

 SEO helps you build trust with potential customers and also with search engines.
 Why?

-And last but certainly not least, SEO can give you continual free traffic to your website.
-This isn’t the case with PPC.
-That’s not to say that PPC doesn’t have its uses.
-It certainly does, and that’s what we’re going to talk about below.
+Although that’s not to say that PPC doesn’t have its uses.
+It does, and that’s what we’re going to talk about below.

 Keep these facts in mind for PPC: